willfaught/paige/README.md

 the end of the head tag.
 If `partials/paige_body_last.html` exists in the site, it is included at the end of the body tag.

+To hide the theme link, set the site parameter `paigehidethemelink` to true.
+To hide the theme comment, set the site parameter `paigehidethemecomment` to true.
+If you hide either of these, please credit this project and its author in a post so others may find it.

 Bootstrap 5.2.2 CSS and JavaScript and Bootstrap Icons 1.10.2 are loaded from the Bootstrap CDN for every page.